SurrealEstate

 SurrealEstate is a Canadian paranormal drama television series that premiered on July 16, 2021, on CTV Sci-Fi Channel in Canada and Syfy in the United States.
 The second season premiered on October 4, 2023, and the third season premiered on April 3, 2025.
+In December 2025, the series was canceled after three seasons.

 Premise

 Real estate agent Luke Roman and an elite team of specialists handle the cases that no one else can: haunted and possessed houses that literally scare would-be buyers away.